datalogic/scan2deploy-android-schema/README.md

 The `file` attribute can be either absolute or relative (in this latter case, relative to the `global/target-path` parameter value).
 During the files de-serialization any required (parent) path is automatically created.

 In order to generate the base64 representation of a give binary file any suitable tool can be used (e.g. `base64` command-line program, or online services such as [HexEd.it](https://hexed.it) or [CyberChef](https://gchq.github.io/CyberChef/)).

+### Update Scan2Deploy

+The `update-scan2deploy` section contains just one field:

+* `update-version`, the desired version to self-update scan2deploy to.